yevilette/Cybersecurity_Projects/Intro to Cyber/Project Brief.md

 Map the network and understand the role of each device on your network.

 **3. STRATEGY**
-Use an online website such as app.diagrams.net and create a schema of your network
+Use an online website such as app.diagrams.net and create a schema of your network.

 **4. OBJECTIVES**
 - Find all your IP addresses at home, including MAC addresses.